-(B) The clerks and court administrators of trial courts that conduct jury trials and convene grand juries will be provided sufficient notice of the resumption of jury proceedings to allow the complicated process of summoning potential jurors to be completed.

-(C) The impact of COVID-19 varies across the state, and the level of response and adjustment will likewise vary among courts.
+- (B) The clerks and court administrators of trial courts that conduct jury trials and convene grand juries will be provided sufficient notice of the resumption of jury proceedings to allow the complicated process of summoning potential jurors to be completed. - (C) The impact of COVID-19 varies across the state, and the level of response and adjustment will likewise vary among courts.
 Courts should make available to the public the steps they are taking to safely increase operations while responding to the COVID-19 pandemic.
-Recognizing that not all courts have a social media presence or website, the Administrative Office of the Courts will continue to post court-specific information as it becomes available on the AOC website at https://georgiacou rts.gov/covid-19-preparedness/.
+Recognizing that not all courts have a social media presence or website, the AOC will continue to post court-specific information as it becomes available on the AOC website at https://georgiacourts.gov/covid-19-preparedness. - (D) Pursuant to OCGA § 38-3-63, notice and service of a copy of this Order shall immediately be sent to the judges and clerks of all courts in this State and to the clerk of the Court of Appeals of Georgia, such service to be accomplished through means to assure expeditious receipt, which include electronic means.
+Notice shall also be sent to the media, the State Bar of Georgia, and the officials and entities listed below and shall constitute sufficient notice of the issuance of this Order to the affected litigants, counsel for the affected litigants, and the public.